The Ultimate All-Purpose Survival Gun

 JHP=Jacketed Hollow Point

-Editor’s note: A version of this article first appeared in the March, 2020 print issue of American Survival Guide.
+Editor’s note: A version of this SIG Rattler review first appeared in the March, 2020 print issue of American Survival Guide.